 SUPER DUPER WIP RIGHT NOW.
 I just gotta get this posted so I can start chipping away at it bit by bit.

 This handbook is the central repository for how we run the Amethyst organisation.
 I will be writing it in collaboration with anyone willing to participate.
-We will be borrowing shamelessly and liberally from the GitLab Handbook and Basecamp Handbook. (if you know of any other good ones, let us know!)
+We will be borrowing shamelessly and liberally from the GitLab Handbook and Basecamp Handbook and Chef guides. (if you know of any other good ones, let us know!)

 We’re gonna start with the very basics.
 Do feel free to skim through the parts that don’t seem new to you; there won’t be a test.